Climate KIC at Climate Week NYC 2024

 Today marked the opening of Climate Week New York, organised by the Climate Group.
 The theme for this year is simple: It’s Time.
 While much of the conversation echoed the messages we’ve heard in the past, a few key insights stood out.

 - Kamal Kishore, UN Special Representative for Disaster Risk Reduction, pointed out the lack of investment in risk prevention.
 Funding in that area could save lives, reduce environmental damage and future costs.
-Kishore also talked about the difficulty of building a resilient infrastructure for the next 100 years, given the uncertainties of future climate risks, a theme that is at the heart of EIT Climate-KIC-led programme, Pathways2Resilience.
+Kishore also talked about the difficulty of building a resilient infrastructure for the next 100 years, given the uncertainties of future climate risks, a theme that is at the heart of Climate KIC-led programme, Pathways2Resilience.

 - Luc Triangle, Secretary General of the International Trade Union Confederation (ITUC), pointed out that informing and consulting the public on climate policies isn’t enough.
 As countries are expected to renew their Nationally Determined Contributions (NDCs) in 2025, he said people need to feel ownership of the NDCs.
 For him, this means involving communities, workers, and marginalised groups in the decision-making process, something we’ve been working on in our Deep Demonstration programmes, for instance in Ireland, where we are placing farmers and families at the centre of the transition, to demonstrate what healthy, just and regenerative societies can look like.